-I once again want to thank each of the contributors to this book for their efforts to make The Insolvency Review a valuable resource.
-As I have noted in prior editions, this book is a significant undertaking because of the current coverage of developments we seek to provide.
-As always, my hope is that this year's volume will help all of us, authors and readers alike, reflect on the larger picture, keeping our eye on likely, as well as necessary, developments, both on the near and distant horizons.
+As I do each year, I want to thank each of the contributors to this book for their efforts to make The Insolvency Review a valuable resource.
+As each of our authors knows, this book is a significant undertaking because of the current coverage of developments we seek to provide.
+As in previous years, my hope is that this year's volume will help all of us, authors and readers alike, to reflect on the larger picture, keeping our eye on likely, as well as necessary, developments, on both the near and distant horizons.